josephGZC/apple_products_performance/README.md

 ### 5.3.
 Product-Specific Trends <a name="product-specific-trends"></a> <a href="#toc">[↑]</a>

-- iPhone 14 (2022) and iPhone Xs (2020) were top-performing models in their respective years.
-- Airtags, which dominated in 2021, saw a sharp drop in 2022, suggesting market saturation or a short-lived demand cycle.
-- For tablets, the iPad 6th Gen (2020) holds the record at 15,000 units sold, followed by the iPad Pro (M2, 11-inch) with 10,000 units in 2022, still below the 2020 peak.
+Top-performing products reinforce the earlier patterns.
+The iPhone Xs (2020) and iPhone 14 (2022) were standout models, driving substantial revenue despite not breaking quantity records.
+The iPad 6th Gen in 2020 remains the highest-selling tablet, followed by the iPad Pro (M2) in 2022—which didn’t quite match the earlier peak, suggesting softening interest in newer tablet variants.

+Meanwhile, Airtags surged in 2021 but declined sharply the following year, likely due to market saturation or a lack of need for repeat purchases.
+This shows how accessories can generate momentum but may require strategic updates or bundling to remain relevant.
+To fully capitalize on their potential, the accessory lineup needs to be refreshed regularly and aligned with customer utility.
 <div align="center" style="margin-top: -10px; margin-bottom: 10px;">
   <table cellspacing="0" cellpadding="0" style="border-collapse: collapse;">
     <tr>